The Slack connector uses incoming webhooks or an API method to send Slack messages.

 For Slack setup details, go to Configure a Slack account.

-You can test connectors with the run connector API or as you’re creating or editing the connector in Kibana.
+You can test connectors as you’re creating or editing the connector in Kibana.
 For example:

-- The Slack message text, which cannot contain Markdown, images, or other advanced formatting.
+Slack connector actions have message text, which cannot contain Markdown, images, or other advanced formatting.
 For the web API type of connector, you must also choose one of the channel IDs.

 Connector networking configurationedit

 Use the Action configuration settings to customize connector networking configurations, such as proxies, certificates, or TLS settings.